-Framework Model Curriculum On Continuing Legal Education In Environmental Law
+Framework Model Curriculum on Continuing Legal Education in Environmental Law

-I. About the Curriculum
+I. About the Framework Model Curriculum

-This framework curriculum on continuing legal education in environmental law was developed through a consultative process led by a joint working group under the auspices of the International Bar Association and the United Nations Environment Programme.
-The close consultations between, and engagement of, the eminent members of the working group has helped to ensure that the content is responsive to the varied requirements of national bar associations and law societies, and of the different legal systems accross the globe.
-The joint and consultative approach has also helped to ensure a high level of coherence and consistency in the programmes to be delivered by different national bar associations and law societies.
+The Framework Model Curriculum on Continuing Legal Education in Environmental Law (the 'Model Curriculum') was developed through a consultative process led by a joint Working Group under the auspices of the International Bar Association (IBA) and the United Nations Environment Programme (UNEP).
+The close consultations between, and engagement of, the eminent members of the Working Group has helped to ensure that the content is responsive to the varied requirements of national bar associations and law societies, and of the different legal systems across the globe.
+This joint and consultative approach has also helped to ensure a high level of coherence and consistency in the programmes to be delivered by different national bar associations and law societies.

-The model curriculum is borne out of the recognition by the United Nations Environment Programme and the International Bar Association of the critical role of lawyers in the realization of the environmental dimension of sustainable development.
-The curriculum therefore seeks to equip practicing lawyers with the knowledge and skills to enable them to litigate effectively and provide advisory services in environmental law matters.
+The Model Curriculum is borne out of the recognition by the IBA and UNEP of the critical role of lawyers in the realisation of the environmental dimension of sustainable development.
+The Model Curriculum therefore seeks to equip practicing lawyers with the knowledge and skills to enable them to litigate effectively and provide advisory services in environmental law matters.
 It also seeks to keep lawyers informed of developments and emerging issues in the field of environmental law.
-The content of the curriculum will be delivered through face to face seminars, online/ distance learning methods, or both, depending on the particular circumstances of each national bar association.
-Implementation of the curriculum should, as much as practicably possible, be based on a training needs assessment conducted by the respective national bar association or law society.
-The programme should also have a mechanism for evaluation, and successful completion should lead to the certification or awarding of continuing professional development points.
+The content of the Model Curriculum will be delivered through face-to-face seminars, online/distance learning methods, or both, depending on the particular circumstances of each national bar association.
+Implementation of the Model Curriculum should, as much as practicably possible, be based on a training needs assessment conducted by the respective national bar association or law society.
+The programme should also have a mechanism for evaluation, and successful completion should lead to the certification or awarding of continuing professional development or continuing legal education points.

 II.
-Significance of the Framework Curriculum
+The significance of the Model Curriculum

-While lawyers have a critical role in the development, implementation, and enforcement of environmental law, there has been very little effort directed towards developing their knowledge and skills to enable them litigate effectively and provide advisory services in relation to environmental protection.
-Previous United Nations Environment Programme initiatives to equip the justice sector with the relevant knowledge and skill sets have focused mainly on judges, prosecutors, and customs and environment enforcement officials, with little or no corresponding effort towards private legal practitioners.
-Consequently, the United Nations Environment Programme has partnered with the International Bar Association to develop a framework model curriculum to guide the training for lawyters on environmental law from a practical perspective.
-The overall objective of this curriculum is to therefore to :
+While lawyers have a critical role in the development, implementation, and enforcement of environmental law, there has been very little effort directed towards developing their knowledge and skills to enable them to litigate effectively and provide advisory services in relation to environmental protection.
+Previous UNEP initiatives to equip the justice sector with the relevant knowledge and skillsets have focused mainly on judges, prosecutors, and customs and environment enforcement officials, with little or no corresponding effort towards private legal practitioners.
+Consequently, the IBA has partnered with the UNEP to develop this Model Curriculum to guide the training for lawyers on environmental law from a practical perspective.
+The overall objective of this Model Curriculum is to: